stratsys/Platform.Docs/docs/source/azure_ad_sync/setup.rst

 .. figure:: images/PlatformGroupAndDepartmentConfiguration.png
 	:width: 500

-	Figure 8.
 	Platform group and department configuration.

 5. The *standard department* is an additional fallback for the department that kicks in if the *main membership group has not been assigned a department*.
 This should match the standard department set in step 5 in `Create an organization <#create-an-organization>`_

 Synchronize users
 ^^^^^^^^^^^^^^^^^

-.. note:: If you want to sync users that are already created in the platform, the new and the old user must have matching **user name**.
+.. note:: If you want to sync users that are already created in the platform, the new and the old user must have matching **user name** or **e-mail**.
 Otherwise, a new user will be created.

 1. Go back to https://portal.azure.com
 2. Press **Edit provisioning**.
 3. Now it's time to sync the users.
 Re-enable user synchronization previously disabled in `step 4 in Synhronize groups <#synhronize-groups>`_.
 4. Click **Restart provisioning**.
 5. If no error was reported, you're done!

+Mappings
+^^^^^^^^
+Work in progress.

 Client
 ^^^^^^